SCISAT - From dawn to twilight

 ACE observations are also useful in climate studies.
 For example, they've shown that previously observed increases in the amount of water vapour being injected into the stratosphere have stopped.
 Water vapour is the most powerful natural greenhouse gas and plays a key role in the Earth's climate.
 "No one knew why it was increasing and we don't know why it stopped, so there are quite a few mysteries left," said Bernath.

-Originally intended to last two years, the satellite's operations have already been extended to 2007, and Bernath hopes it will continue to function beyond that.
+Originally intended to last two years, ten years later the satellite is still operational and Bernath hopes it will continue to function beyond that.
 "It's been a real success."

 SCISAT: Science team members and roles

 The Canadian SCISAT mission is a partnership of universities, government, and industry.
-A scientific team of researchers from around the world, led by Professor Peter Bernath of the University of Waterloo is conducting in the Atmospheric Chemistry Experiment (ACE) which aims to measure and understand the chemical processes that control the distribution of ozone in the Earth's atmosphere, particularly in the northern latitudes.
+A scientific team of researchers from around the world, led by Professor Peter Bernath of the University of Waterloo is conducting in the ACE which aims to measure and understand the chemical processes that control the distribution of ozone in the Earth's atmosphere, particularly in the northern latitudes.

 - Date modified: